“I’ve purchased a site for $3.5M. I plan to spend $1.5M on construction and aim to sell for $10–15M. Is this something you do?”

 That level of value comes from brand positioning, industry awards, media presence, and architectural prestige — not just good drawings and competent construction.

 If your objective is to achieve a $10–15M resale outcome from that investment structure, I would respectfully suggest engaging one of Melbourne’s highly awarded, brand-recognised architectural firms who specialise in that market segment.
-They are truly exceptional and better positioned to help you pursue that goal.

 Ask another question